Property Tax Deduction: A Guide To Writing Off Real Estate Tax

 What Property Is Non-Deductible?

 Not every property tax payment is deductible.
-Here’s a rundown of some of the things you won’t be able to deduct:
+Here’s a rundown of some items you won’t be able to deduct:

 - Taxes paid on a property you don’t own